ab-vm/ab/ci/README.md

 # Continous Integration

-This Directory contains configuration and scripts related to testing and CI on github.
+This directory contains configuration and scripts related to testing and CI on github.